I7-Examples/When-in-Rome-2/docs/source.txt

 	try the creature trying taking the noun.

 Carry out the creature trying eating something:
-	change the last feed time of the creature to the turn count;
+	now the last feed time of the creature is the turn count;
 	if the noun is poisoned and the creature is not wood-pulpy and the creature is negligible, now the creature is poisoned.

 Report the creature trying eating a poisoned thing: